 Use Simple, Everyday Materials

 “Let’s take turns with the materials so we can save time,” Ms. Sneed said.

 Over the next few days, the teachers created inquiry-based lab sheets and gathered simple, everyday objects.
 They placed materials for each station in a separate labeled bag.

 As they worked, something dawned on Ms. Sneed.
 “Hey, I can see how to teach science stations.
 We’re basically placing a short, self-driven science lab at each center.”

 Arrange Science Stations Around Perimeter of Room

 The following week, they were ready.
 Ms. Sneed was the first to set up stations.
 She wanted her students to rotate around the perimeter of the room.
 Therefore, she strategically placed materials at tables, on counters, and even on her own desk.

 Rotate Groups Through Science Stations

-After explaining the process to her students, each group headed to a different station.
+After explaining the process to her students, she reminded them how to work in groups.
+Then each group headed to a different station.
 Every ten to fifteen minutes, Ms. Sneed rang a bell, and the groups rotated to the next station.